 HubSpot offers a feature-rich Free CRM plan whereas Pipedrive only offers a 14-day free trial, though its prices are much more reasonable from the outset.

-Another difference between the two tools is that HubSpot charges a setup fee for its paid packages, whereas Pipedrive does not – more on that in the pricing section.
+Another difference between the two tools is that HubSpot charges a setup fee for its higher-tier paid packages, whereas Pipedrive does not – more on that in the pricing section.

 So, let’s get stuck in!